 If your vehicle is under warranty, the first thing to do is report it to your Ford dealership immediately before you troubleshoot anything.

+So what could be the possible causes of this erratic behavior?
 We need to first understand how and what the engine needs to be able to start.

 - Bad Starter